Silver Jews: Post-breakup events

 On June 19, 2012, Early Times was released by Drag City.
 Early Times is a compilation of EPs and singles that were released before the debut LP Starlite Walker.

 In 2015, Bob Nastanovich posted a photo to his Facebook page featuring the band rehearsing.
 He said that the band is working on two new songs, "The Veranda Over The Toy Shoppe", and "Wacky Package Eyes".
 David Berman later said the photo was a prank.
 Berman instead returned with new project Purple Mountains in July 2019, but died the following month.

-Artistry and musical style
+Musical style and artistry

-The album covers for Silver Jews often featured horizons; in the case of Bright Flight it has been surmised to be symbolic of the theme.
+The Silver Jews' musical style has been described by AllMusic as "a beautiful mess of indie rock, country-rock and lo-fi with lyrics both witty and profound", while Billboard described them as a "lo-fi mixture of noise rock and country music".

-Their musical style has been described by AllMusic as "a beautiful mess of indie rock, country-rock and lo-fi with lyrics both witty and profound", while Billboard described them as a "lo-fi mixture of noise rock and country music".
+The Silver Jews' album artwork often featured horizons; in the case of Bright Flight it has been surmised to be symbolic of the theme.